FHnt97/Project-Week-8-Final-Project/your-project/README.md

 **The goal of this is to see how many innovative ideas companies and universities in each country files.**

 The second step is then to analyse several indices provided by the world bank.
-These include variables such as % of GDP invested in R&D, number of articles and journals published, number of technicians working in R&D, etc.
+These include variables such as % of GDP invested in R&D, number of articles and journals published, number of technicians working in R&D, etc.  Aiming to formulate a **prediction as to which countries are expected to have the highest innovation rate.**

-From here I am hoping to create an **informative dashboard** with all necessary information to see how innovation is distributed.

-I also aim to formulate a **prediction as to which countries are expected to have the highest innovation rate.**

 ##### This section will be structured as follows: